MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 This section follows the logic of the scan operator through each input row, explaining the transformation of the state and output at each step.

+> [!NOTE]
+> Each record from the input is evaluated against all of the scan steps, starting from last to first.
+A match can only happen if the corresponding or prior step isn't empty.

 #### Row 1

 |Ts|Event|
 |---|---|
 |0m|"A"|

-Each record from the input is evaluated against all of the scan steps, starting from last to first.
-A match can only happen if the corresponding or prior step isn't empty.

 The first row can't match `s3` or `s2` because both of the prior steps are empty.
 For `s1`, the first row doesn't satisfy the condition of `Event == "Start"`.
 Therefore, the first row doesn't match any step and is discarded without affecting the state or the output.